-Spinal stenosis — general overview of causes and treatments available
+Spinal steosis — general overview of causes and treatments available

 Spinal stenosis is the narrowing of the spinal canal.
 While this definition might seem simple, a comprehensive understanding of spinal stenosis is slightly more complex.
 Unlike other spine conditions that have a specific cause, spinal stenosis can be caused by a number of components, including other spine conditions that contribute to spinal stenosis.
 Because of its number of potential causes, including the natural aging process, spinal stenosis is one of the most common spine conditions.

-If you have been diagnosed with spinal stenosis or suspect that you have a degenerative spine condition contributing to your spinal stenosis, you should schedule an appointment with your physician to review your MRI or CT scan and create a treatment plan to fit your lifestyle.
+If you have been diagnosed with spinal stenosis or suspect that you have a degenerative spine condition contributing to your spinal stenosis, you should schedule an appointment with your doctor to review your MRI or CT scan and create a treatment plan to fit your lifestyle.
+To learn more about the common causes of spinal stenosis and the treatment options available for this debilitating condition, read the following article.

 Common occurrences of spinal stenosis

 One of the most common causes of spinal stenosis is the natural aging process of the spine.
 The spine, specifically the lumbar (lower back) portion of the spine, stabilizes the body and allows for flexibility and movements.
 As time goes on, the spine supports an increase in body weight, causing the integrity of the spine to gradually deteriorate.
-Vertebrae and discs might become compressed and displaced due to the increase in weight to support, causing the spinal canal to narrow.
-Spinal stenosis caused by natural aging is usually found in the lower back or lumbar region.
+Vertebrae and discs might become compressed and displaced due to the increase in weight, causing the spinal canal to narrow.
+Spinal stenosis caused by natural aging is usually found in the lower back.

 Other common spine conditions that contribute to spinal stenosis are: